NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Greenwatcher.md

 **Prerequisites** Defy Fey
 * * *
 Your experience fighting against and alongside fey creatures is nearly unrivaled.
 Any weapon you wield or unarmed attack you make against a fey creature is treated as cold iron.
 Whenever you critically fail a save against a spell cast by a fey creature, it's instead treated as a normal failure.
-Whenever you critically succeed on a Strike against a fey creature, the target is immediately subject to the effects of a [[Spells/Faerie Fire|Faerie Fire]] spell.
+Whenever you critically succeed on a Strike against a fey creature, the target is immediately subject to the effects of a [[Faerie Fire|Faerie Fire]] spell.
 For the purposes of counteracting this effect, it's an innate 2nd-rank primal spell.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*